carriemacfarlane/carriewritesdocs/src/pages/about.md

 ## About Me

+I'm a technical writer and a former college librarian.

-I'm an amateur gardener, a novice sailor, and a lifelong friend of felines.
+Outside of work, I'm an amateur gardener, a novice sailor, and a lifelong friend of felines.

 ## About This Site

-I chose the Docusaurus SSG (static site generator) for this site because a tech writer colleague moved their docs to Docusaurus and was happy with the change.
-I’m using GitHub to maintain the site because I want to keep my Git skills current.
+This site uses Docusaurus SSG (static site generator).
+Maintaining and hosting the site on GitHub helps me keep my Git skills current.